addisoncrump/Vitsy/README.md

 - The program is currently in either type of loop.
 - It is capturing a string.

+### ;ext and ;use
+- When you declare ;ext, the text following ;ext (with a space afterward) will be declared this class's superclass.
+This is important for use of the "K" command.
+- When you declare ;use, the text following ;use (with a space afterward) will be declared as used by this class.
+This is important for use of the "k" command.

+Note that these can extend to the StackOverflow limit.

 ### Basic Syntax
  - input: i
     - push the top item of the input stack as an integer to the program stack